 When you owe back taxes, the IRS may issue a tax lien.
 If you’ve received a letter threatening a tax lien, you may be wondering what that means.
 Similarly, if the IRS has sent you a Notice of Tax Lien, you’re probably wondering what you should do.
 Here’s what you need to know.

 What is a Tax Lien or Notice of Federal Tax Lien?

 When the IRS files a notice of federal tax lien, you will receive IRS letter 3172.
 You will also receive a copy of 668Y, which is a copy of the actual notice of federal tax lien.
 A tax lien is a legal claim to your assets that the IRS issues when you owe back taxes.
 Once the IRS files a notice of federal tax lien, this lien attaches itself to just about all of your assets.
-A tax lien gives the IRS the right this property, and if you try to sell any of the property, the IRS has the authority to take the money, or it’s cut to pay your debt owed plus interest and penalties.
+A tax lien gives the IRS the right this property, and if you try to sell any of the property, the IRS has the authority to take the money, or it’s cut to pay your liability owed plus interest and penalties.
 A tax lien is similar to when you buy a home with a mortgage — the bank has a lien on your property, and if you don’t repay your loan, the bank has a right to take your home.

 Property that is Subject to Tax Liens